 In 1895 Barnett sold the Conservator to Ida B. Wells who continued to publish the paper until 1914.
 Barnett and Wells also married in 1895.
 The Barnetts raised a family that included their four biological children—Charles Aked (1896), Herman Kohlsatt (1897), Ida B. Wells, Jr. (1901), and Alfreda M. (1904)—in addition to Ferdinand’s two sons from his first marriage, Ferdinand Lee Barnett Jr. and Albert Graham.
 Barnett’s first wife, Molly Graham Barnett, died when their children were still quite young, ages four and two respectively.
 In 1901 the Barnett’s decision to purchase a home east of State Street in an all-white neighborhood exposed them to hostility from some within the white community but no overt acts of violence.

 As a prominent Chicago attorney, Barnett served fourteen years as assistant state’s attorney having been appointed by Republican Governor Charles S. Deneen.
 Additionally, Barnett served as the attorney for the Wells-Barnett’s Negro Fellowship League.
 In that capacity he argued and won a case before the Illinois Supreme Court on behalf of an African American man wrongly accused of murder.
-Ferdinand Lee Barnett died in 1932, one year after the death of his wife.
+Ferdinand Lee Barnett died in Chicago on March 11, 1932, one year after the death of his wife.
+He was 84 at the time of his death.